 If you own a second home, then you want to be aware of some tax advantages that could save you money.

 What Do You Mean, There Could Be a Tax on Social Security?

 Social security benefits are usually tax-free but not always.
 Interest income, dividends, pensions, IRA distributions, and employment income can all contribute to making your social security benefit taxable.
 Up to 85% of your social security benefit maybe taxable as income.

 Claiming the Earned Income Tax Credit Fraudulently Will Get You Audited

-An overview of the earned income tax credit, including what it is, who qualifies, and the high rate of tax fraud involved with it.
+Taxes are confusing.
+Here's an overview of the earned income tax credit, including what it is, who qualifies, and the high rate of tax fraud surrounding it.

 Who Can Claim Head of Household on Taxes?
 Rules and Penalty